 This might seem like an obvious one but not all drones come with an incorporated camera.
 For example the GoPro Karma can be purchased as just the drone flying structure, and you then attach your own GoPro to it.

-I’m not saying that one is better than the other, but just something you should take into account if you then need to also purchase a camera separately.
+I’m not saying that one is better than the other, but just something you should take into account in your budget if you then need to also purchase a camera separately.

 Drones are becoming cheaper but they are still quite an investment.